Assignments Winter 2023

 Cheating or unacceptable collaboration will be reported to the Engineering or LS&A Honor Councils, as appropriate.
 Cheating is when you copy (with or without modification, in whole or in part) someone else’s solution to a problem or a part of a problem.
 Unacceptable collaboration includes the knowing exposure of your own solutions or the use of someone else’s solutions.
 You are expected to exercise reasonable precautions to keep your solutions confidential, including not making your project code public during or after the course.

 At the same time, we encourage students to help each other learn the course material.
 As in most courses, there is a boundary separating these two situations.
 You may give or receive help on any of the concepts covered in lecture.
 You are allowed to consult with other students about the conceptualization of a project, or the general approach for solving problems.
 However, all work, whether in scrap or final form, must be done by you (or your project partner where applicable).

-If you have any questions as to what constitutes unacceptable collaboration or exploitation of prior work, please talk to an instructor right away.
-You are expected to exercise reasonable precautions to protect your own work, including not posting solutions publicly.
+If you have any questions as to what constitutes unacceptable collaboration or cheating, please talk to an instructor right away.